Malakismail/Arabic-Sentiment-Analysis-NLP/README.md

-# Contributing

-Contributions are welcome!
-Fork the repository, create a branch for your feature or bug fix, and submit a pull request.

 # achieved the **6th** Place Natural Language Processing Competition
 Our team has achieved the **6th** 𝐑𝐚𝐧𝐤 of the competition 2023- 2024 out of **104** teams at faculty of computer and